echohack/deckbuilder/design.md

 Hacker/information guy -- good at software

+Chip starts the game with a Ping card.

 Life: 3

-Speed: 2
+Speed: 1

-Talent: Spend 2 power.
-Reveal a card at your location.
+Talent: Neural Lace: +2 Power.
+Spy a card.
+If it's software, Reveal it.

 ## Viktor Savin